kuzudb/kuzu-blog/src/content/post/2025-08-04-intro-to-dspy-data-enrichment.md

 to disambiguate entities so that we can enrich one dataset with information from another.
 The LLM part of the workflow uses [DSPy](https://dspy.ai/learn/), a declarative framework for building compound AI pipelines.
-The goal of this post is to give a gentle introduction to DSPy and the powerful primitives it provides, so that you can repurpose these ideas, and be more productive applying LLMs in your own domains.
+The goal of this post is to give a gentle introduction to DSPy and the powerful primitives it provides, so that you can repurpose these ideas and be more productive applying LLMs in your own domains.

 ## Motivation